Radiotherapy uses high energy x-rays to treat cancer cells. You have the treatment in the hospital radiotherapy department.

 - your cancer is hard to reach with surgery

-Radiotherapy is most often given 5 days a week for between 4 to 7 weeks.
-However this can vary depending on your cancer.
+Traditional radiotherapy is most often given 5 days a week for between 4 to 7 weeks.
+But this can vary depending on your cancer.
 Your specialist will tell you how often you will need to have the treatment.

 Radiotherapy after surgery